wdoherty/iRobotics_Mechabytes/2018 Code/RobotVision/Issues.md

 3. Figure out how to detect which button is lit up for Simon Says 3.1: One button lights up, press it (probably not like actual Simon Says game)
 4. Put OpenCV into standard libraries folder

+For Marco:

+Figure out how to detect light intensity given a video stream and map it into four squares